-The mass concentration (g/L) of some components of the electrolyte is: ammonium perrhenate 100, ammonium sulfate 60, sulfuric acid 100 or potassium perzinate 50, ammonium sulfate 40, and sulfuric acid 75.
-The current density of 1A/cm2 and the electrolysis temperature of 343K are used to keep the electrolyte circulating and the concentration stable, and the rhenium powder is regularly stripped from the cathode tantalum sheet.
+The mass concentration (g/L) of some components of the electrolyte is ammonium perrhenate 100, ammonium sulfate 60, sulfuric acid 100 or potassium perzine 50, ammonium sulfate 40, and sulfuric acid 75.
+The current density of 1A/cm2 and the electrolysis temperature of 343K is used to keep the electrolyte circulating and the concentration stable, and the rhenium powder is regularly stripped from the cathode tantalum sheet.

 The prepared rhenium powder was washed with alcohol and dried, and then treated in hydrogen at 1073K.
 The particle size of the obtained rhenium powder is relatively coarse, mostly larger than 4μm, which is not suitable for the raw material for the production of dense rhenium by powder metallurgy.